 - 1. Increase the number of Grounds tree crews from one tree crew with two Tree Surgeons (i.e., Arborists), to two tree crews with one Tree Surgeon and one Tree Assistant, each. - 2.
-Institutionalize a recurring learning module for Capital Programs project managers, regarding tree protection and care.
-The University Landscape Architect met with the Capital Programs project managers and discussed tree issues as they relate to construction on campus.
-Topics such as health, care, protection and enforcement were discussed. - 3.
-Initiate a service learning project related to more regular updates to the Lightning protection system. - 4.
-Identify additional strategies to increase awareness of the importance and benefits of campus trees.
-The Arboretum has several signs informing visitors about various diseases and insect pests of certain trees native to Illinois.
+Hire a part-time student to assist the Landscape Architect's responsibilities. - 3.
+Initiate a service-learning project related to more regular updates to the Lightning protection system. - 4.
+Assist the University with insight for the newly published University of Illinois Landscape Masterplan